malikhan-dev/zenql/README.md

 Introducing Sifu Expressions Builder.

-Warning: Sifu Expressions prior to v1.0.3 is unstable for production use — upgrade to v1.0.3.
+Warning: Sifu Expressions prior to v1.0.3 is unstable for production use. upgrade to v1.0.3.

 Query your in-memory data effortlessly with Sifu Expressions and the Thor Collections API — zero runtime crashes, truly optimized performance.